Common Limestone Uses

 - Durability: Limestone is an exceptionally long-lasting material.
 Its chemical composition makes it extremely strong and dense, allowing it to withstand abrasion, freezing, and thawing.
 The main walls and pillars of the Roman Colosseum, which has been standing for almost 2,000 years, are made of limestone.

-Driveways, Paths, and Patios
+Driveways, Paths, Patios

 - Gray